Zeigarnik effect

 - Bluma Zeigarnik is named after Zeigarnik effect[6].

-- Zeigarnik effect's part of is recorded as psychological terminology[7].
+- Zeigarnik effect is part of psychological terminology[7].

 Body